hassankyanzi/ALX-Webstack---Portfolio-Project/README.md

 ## Open the Application

-1. Open your web browser and navigate to: to view the job board application.
+1. Open your web browser and navigate to localhost: to view the job board application.

 ## Usage